Is Oatmeal Good For Constipation?

 Oatmeal is a versatile and easy-to-make breakfast option.
 It is loaded with essential B vitamins and dietary fiber, which promote better bowel movements and manage constipation.
 However, not choosing the right type of oatmeal or cooking it the right way may not help relieve your constipation.
 Check out the infographic to know more about the types of oats and simple tips to cook oatmeal the right way.

 Oatmeal is a versatile and convenient food for breakfast.
-The insoluble fiber and vital nutrient profile of this power-packed oatmeal benefits your health and promotes digestive wellness.
+Oatmeal’s insoluble fiber and vital nutrient profile promote digestive wellness.
+There are various benefits of oatmeal for your overall health, reassuring steps towards a healthy life.
 But choosing the right type of oatmeal will make the difference.
 Hence, always check for the most appropriate variety and use the right amount of water or milk to reap its maximum benefits.
 People who have diabetes should avoid intake of instant oats as they contain added sugars.
 Also, individuals with kidney stones should consume them in moderation, as purines in oats may lead to kidney stone formation.

 Frequently Asked Questions